Newman Altar Servers' Guild

 We in the Saint John Henry Newman Guild of Altar Servers are grateful for the leadership of our Pastor, Father Lee Kenyon, for arranging for us to be enrolled in the Guild of St Stephen.
 Fr Kenyon is the Rector of the Canadian Sodality.
-Mr. Clanton is the MC for Saint John Henry's.

 The Masses, celebrations of the Divine Office, and the Sacraments are well supported at St John Henry’s thanks to a very dedicated team of male altar servers who make up the Servers’ Guild which, on the Feast of St Stephen in 2021, became an affiliated branch of the Guild of St Stephen.

 Regular training is given, practices are held regularly, and there are also rehearsals before major feasts, and before the celebrations of Christmas, Holy Week, and Easter.
-The Guild is a valuable fellowship and fraternity for boys and men, and new Servers are always welcome and encouraged to join.
+The Guild is a valuable fellowship and fraternity for boys and men, and new servers are always welcome and encouraged to join.

 CANDIDACY | The policy at SJHN Victoria is that adult males must complete the CMG Connect Safe Environment Training program.
 Apprenticeship for boys: a brief interview is recommended with each child and his parent or guardian by the Pastor and/or Master of Ceremonies.